BalassaMarton/MSBump/README.md

 ## Usage (standalone)

+This might be more convenient when working with a lot of packages that reference each other as NuGet packages.

 1. Locate your `MSBuild` folder.
 It is usually `Program Files\Microsoft Visual Studio\2017\(your edition)\MSBuild`.
 2. Extract the contents of the zip file to this folder (you should end up with an `MSBump` folder under `MSBuild`, with `.dll` and `.targets` files.
 3. Edit your project file